front/wp-redisearch/readme.txt

 Yes, ElasticSearch is a great search engine and it has very good performance compared to mySql.
 But RediSearch has almost 5 to 10 times better performance and also its way easier to create index, sync your data and send query requests.

 == Changelog ==

+== 0.2.2 ==
+* Added: Document feature for indexing binary file contents
+* Added: Filter hook 'wp_redisearch_indexable_post_status' to manipulate indexable post status
+* Added: Filter hook 'wp_redisearch_before_admin_wp_query' Applies to main query args.
+This is mainly for showing number of indexable posts
+* Added: Filter hook 'wp_redisearch_after_admin_wp_query' Applies after main query and recieves args and the $query object.
+This is mainly for showing number of indexable posts
+* Added: Filter hook 'wp_redisearch_before_index_wp_query' Applies to main query args.
+This hook is for manipulating arguments for indexing process
+* Added: Filter hook 'wp_redisearch_after_index_wp_query' Applies after main query and recieves args and the $query object.
+This hook is for manipulating $query object used for indexing posts

 = 0.2.1 =
 * Added: WooCommerce support added as Feature